dtubber/miniscript/README.md

-# rust-shit
+# miniscript

-This project is my own toy language, ShitLang.
+This project is my own toy language, miniscript.
-The aim is for this language to be embeddable in rust programs,
+The aim is for this language to be easily embeddable in
-and for this library to handle lexing, parsing, code generation
+Rust and C and for this library to handle
+lexing, parsing, code generation
 and execution via a bytecode VM.